 So you’ve now had the days when you loved the new city or country you moved in to.
 You’ve also been through some tough times where you just wanted to go home and never come back to this weird and intimidating place.
 After the whole spectrum of (completely normal!) emotions that you’ve experienced there should come a time where you start making sense of it all – the adjustment stage.

-As I keep mentioning, and it’s very important to understand, various people may experience such a life change in a different way.
+It’s very important to understand that various people may experience such a life change in a different way.
 Your adaptation is very much linked to how you perceive change in general, the environment, the circumstances during your move and many more.
 Nevertheless, the probability of experiencing numerous challenges after moving abroad is very high, so it’s worth familiarising yourself with some aspects of the honeymoon and frustration phases.

 Adjusting your behaviours and attitude